nasa-nccs-cds/EDAS/DEVELOPER.md

 #### Workflow Dynamics

-    1) A workflow links a set of WorkflowNodes, ead representing a Kernel, into a processing pipeline.
+    1) A workflow links a set of WorkflowNodes, each representing a Kernel, into a processing pipeline.
     2) To compute partitioning domains, note that:
         A) Operations that eliminate the time axis do not propagate the partitioning.
 Ignoring these links Allows us to split the workflow into a set of subworkflows (SWFs), which can be independently partitioned.